 If you are new to installing or creating them, check out our tutorial where we go into more detail.

-For the sake of keeping it short I’m going to do a photo in colour.
-I believe doing street photography editing in colour is always more complex than doing it for black and white.
+For the sake of keeping it short I’m going to do a photo in color.
+I believe doing street photography editing in color is always more complex than doing it for black and white.
 But if you want to know how to achieve that look after reading this article, here’s a tutorial on editing black and white photography in Lightroom.